Topic: Taxes & Accounting

 They say death and taxes are two of the only certainties in life.
 Only problem is that sales tax can be a little tricky to figure out as a photography business owner.
 This article presents the basics of sales tax and how to figure out who you need to pay, how much, and how often.
 Help me pay the (right) man!

 What is the difference between federal, state, & sales tax for photographers?

-You may have heard something like “I don’t have to report my income if i don’t earn X, therefore I don’t have to worry about sales tax.”
+You may have heard something like “I don’t have to report my income if I don’t earn X, therefore I don’t have to worry about sales tax.”
 Ummm, well, one of these things is not like the other.
-If you have questions about taxes you are not alone.
-This article is about helping you understand the basics so you can research more effectively and to help you formulate questions when you go to see a CPA.
-Help me see clearly now…
+If you have questions about taxes, you are not alone.
+This article is about helping you understand the basics so you can research more effectively and to help you formulate questions when you meet with a CPA.
+Help me see clearly now.

 3 Accounting tricks for photography businesses (including photography business software tips!)

 You’ve heard the horrors of sitting in the midst of piles of receipts in shoe boxes or a surprise tax bill.
 We want to help you not be that person!
 For small businesses, organizing accounts and keeping track of expenditures, benefits, and income will reduce the amount of stress and frustration owners face during tax season.
 Even if you don’t want to hire an accountant (or don’t yet have the money), there are ways to make life easier for yourself!
 Let us teach you our ways.